qossmic/deptrac/docs/index.md

 The table on the bottom gives you an overview over:

 * how many violations were found.
-* how many violations were skipped, meaning your depfile contains exceptions. which will not cause Deptrac to return with an error status code, e.g. in CI, when these violations are found.
+* how many violations were skipped, meaning your config contains exceptions. which will not cause Deptrac to return with an error status code, e.g. in CI, when these violations are found.
 * how many classes were found in the directories, that were not assigned to a